ChuBL/OpenMindat/README.md

 # OpenMindat
-A beta version for OpenMindat Python package.
+A test version for OpenMindat Python package.

-Test